Performance

 Index Validation

-sqry index . --validate=fail --auto-rebuild
+sqry query "kind:function" . --validate=fail --auto-rebuild

 Other validation levels: